grafana/x-ray-datasource/docs/sources/configure.md

 region = us-east-1
 ```

+In the data source settings, enter the profile name in the **Credentials Profile Name** field.
+Leave it blank to use the `[default]` profile.

 {{< admonition type="note" >}}
 If the credentials file is in the correct directory but isn't picked up, try moving the `.aws` directory to `/usr/share/grafana/`.
 The credentials file must have permissions no broader than `0644`.
 {{< /admonition >}}

+### AWS SDK Default

-If the auth provider is **Credentials file**, Grafana obtains credentials in the following order:
+When the authentication method is **AWS SDK Default**, Grafana uses the standard AWS SDK credential provider chain.
+The SDK looks for credentials in this order:

-1. Hard-coded credentials.
-1. Environment variables (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`).
+1. Environment variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and optionally `AWS_SESSION_TOKEN`).
-1. The existing default AWS config files.
-1. `~/.aws/credentials`.
+1. Shared credentials file (`~/.aws/credentials`), using the profile named by `AWS_PROFILE` or the `[default]` profile.
+1. Shared configuration file (`~/.aws/config`).
+1. IAM role for an ECS task, if running as an ECS task.
-1. IAM role for Amazon EC2.
+1. IAM role for an EC2 instance, via instance metadata.

+This method is the right choice when Grafana runs on AWS infrastructure that already provides credentials (EC2, ECS, EKS with IRSA, or Amazon Managed Grafana's workspace IAM role) and when you don't need to assume a role.

-For more information, refer to [Configuring the AWS SDK for Go](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html) in the AWS documentation.
+For more information, refer to [Configuring the AWS SDK for Go](https://docs.aws.amazon.com/sdk-for-go/v2/developer-guide/configure-gosdk.html) in the AWS documentation.

 ## IAM policy